 Rooted within the global Anglican Communion yet comprised of congregants from a variety of church backgrounds, HTC has an organic and evolving sense of its Anglican identity – gratitude for the spiritual heritage and riches of the past, attentiveness to the work of the Spirit in the present, and creative faithfulness as we look to the future.

 In September 2019, Jordan Senner succeeded Bishop Todd Hunter as Rector of HTC.
-The events of the past two years proved to be a revealing season for the whole church in North America, HTC included.
-Though a season of pruning and planting in many ways, we are filled with fresh hope and joy as we look to the future in the light of God’s faithfulness.
+In April 2023, Todd Pickett, a member of Holy Trinity from its beginnings with Bishop Hunter and part of the preaching team under Rev. Senner, became our Pastor (and future Rector) after 27 years as a professor, dean and campus pastor at Biola University.
+The last few years we have journeyed through seasons of pruning and planting in many ways.
+We are filled with fresh hope and joy as we look to the future in the light of God’s faithfulness.
 We believe that God is inviting us to enjoy him and to grow in an others-oriented posture toward one another and the world – in hospitality, prayer, and missional generosity.

 If you join HTC, you are joining a community that is firmly established, has clear values and a discernible focus, yet is spacious, welcoming, and organically growing in maturity.
 We believe God has done a marvelous work in our church over the last 14 years, and we are only at the beginning.